yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_json/functions-operators/typecast-operators.md

 ---
-title: "::jsonb, ::json, and ::text (JSON typecast operators)"
+title: "::jsonb and ::json and ::text (JSON typecast)"
-headerTitle: "::jsonb, ::json, and ::text (typecast operators)"
+headerTitle: "::jsonb and ::json and ::text (typecast)"
-linkTitle: "::jsonb, ::json, and ::text (typecast operators)"
+linkTitle: "::jsonb, ::json, ::text (typecast)"
-description: Typecast between any pair of text, json, and jsonb.
+description: Typecast between any pair of text, json, and jsonb values.
 menu:
   latest:
     identifier: typecast-operators